 During the summer, they have available Summer Enrichment Program (academic based).

-Teacher Mimi was able to review one of DepEd’s curriculum and suggested “these will not be the cased if I were to handle lesson plans integrated with K-12 program.”
-According to teacher Mimi since she have no authority to meddle with their programs and these guys won’t listen to their recommendations either way.
-The very reason why she created Early Literacy Clinic (ELC) in the first place.
+Teacher Mimi was able to review one of DepEd’s curriculum and suggested “these will not be the case if I were to handle lesson plans integrated with K-12 program.”
+According to teacher Mimi since she has no authority to meddle with their programs and these guys won’t listen to their recommendations either way.
+The very reason why she created the Early Literacy Clinic (ELC) in the first place.
 To offer early literacy suited to the students based on the tested approach.